 When we consider Yoga and its practices, we find that in ancient times Yogic practices formed part of a daily routine.
 This routine ensured that an individual maintained good physical and mental health.
-Yoga was thus a preventive discipline.
-Today, the scenario has changed and more and more people flock towards yoga for its therapeutic strengths, rather than for adopting it as a part of routine lifestyle.
+Yoga as a preventive discipline rather than for yoga therapy.

-Yoga is considered a very effective alternate therapy, though as a remedial treatment it suffers from a lack of diagnostic tools.
-Yoga has to incorporate scientific medical diagnosis to measure therapeutic gains.
+Yoga is considered a very effective alternate therapy, although as a remedial treatment it lacks diagnostic tools.
+Yoga needs to incorporate scientific medical diagnosis to measure therapeutic gains.

-This empowerment may be by providing emotional support, or by influencing the outlook towards life and death whereby we are comfortably reconciled to our situation.
+This empowerment may be by providing emotional support, or by influencing the outlook towards life whereby we are comfortably reconciled to a situation.
 Healing also applies in the case where the cause of mental suffering or pain can’t be removed, like when we have lost a loved one, or when the negative effects of a past event continues to bother us.

-Despite the fact that Yoga in its original essence is a preventive discipline, the soaring popularity of Yoga today may be attributed to the above two aspects of Yoga via therapy and healing.
+Despite the fact that Yoga in its original essence is a preventive discipline, the soaring popularity of Yoga today may be attributed to the therapy and healing brought about by the practice.

 From a philosophical position, a healthy person may ask “who am I?” and “where am I going?”.
-However, their answer may be clouded due to being caught inextricably in the maze of life and living.
-Because we get caught in this maze, we may miss out on experiencing pure blissful happiness, which is unfortunate as it is our birth-right to enjoy contentment and is repetitively described in the scriptures.
+Their answer may be clouded due to being caught in the maze of life and living.
+Because we get caught in this maze, we may miss out on experiencing blissful happiness.

 Yoga and its practices hold the promise of this different and higher kind of happiness.